cuducos/wed/README.md

 ## TODO list

-- Get the forecast closer to the event's date and time
 - Implement the JSON flag in the CLI and the emoji output as default
 - Implement flags for unit and language
 - Persist named events in `~/.wed`